Reviews You Can Rely On

 Sensitivity

 We rank each shoe's sensitivity, or the ability to feel the specifics of the trail beneath you, but where each runner's personal preference lies is a delightfully colorful spectrum.
 Many trail runners value sensitivity because feeling the undulations and unique trail features beneath you can encourage your body to make micro-adjustments as you run.
 The stabilizing muscles in your feet and lower legs can work harmoniously when they receive information about where and when to engage or relax.
 Other trail runners prefer shoes that provide dampened sensitivity, meaning they can feel that something is beneath their feet, but they can't feel exactly how pointy the rock or stick is.
-If you are a runner who wants a thick underfoot stack for joint cushioning and ultra-distance efforts, the “worst” in this metric might be the best fit for you.
+If you are a runner who wants a thick underfoot stack for joint cushioning and ultra-distance efforts, the “worst” in this metric might be the best option for you.

 This chart shows the relative sensitivity of each shoe in our lineup.
 Depending on how and where you like to run, one of the LEAST sensitive pairs might actually be what you're looking for.